Texting and Driving

 • Put notification sounds on silent.

-There are also apps that you can put on your phone to keep yourself from texting and driving.
-These hands-free apps have a variety of services that can block calls or read texts and e-mails out loud.
-Additionally, many car systems give drivers the option to connect and operate phones using only voice commands.
-Since there are a plethora of safe alternatives to texting and driving, drivers can keep their hands on the wheel and their eyes on the road.
+You can also put apps on your phone to keep yourself from texting and driving.
+These hands-free apps have a variety of services that can block calls or read texts and emails out loud.
+Additionally, many car systems allow drivers to connect and operate phones using only voice commands.
+Since there are many safe alternatives to texting and driving, drivers can keep their hands on the wheel and their eyes on the road.